Utah Valley University is excited to once again host its 2025 UVU DanceSport Festival at its Orem Campus, in the Rebecca Lockhart Arena.

 Rules for Formation Team Showdance Events

-1. All routines must be ONE style or song only.
+1. All routines must be either ONE style OR ONE song only.
 This can consist of one song that has multiple style characteristics in it (maximum 3 dances) OR it can be a mix of songs in the same style.
 For example, a song that is mostly Foxtrot but has a section of the same song that could be Swing.
 Or 2 songs mixed together that are both Cha Cha.

 2. At least 50% of each routine must consist of a recognizable competitive NDCA style.
+(Excluding Novelty)

 3. Props that do not require additional set up time are allowed.